Judas (Lady Gaga song): Artwork and release

 In the 42nd episode of Gaga's web video series, called Transmission Gagavision, it was revealed that the single's accompanying cover artwork was designed by Gaga in Microsoft Word and featured a black background with the word "Judas" written in red capital letters in Impact font.
 Below it was a red Christian cross with a heart in the middle.
-Gaga photographed the design on her computer screen using her cellular telephone "for texture," which resulted in visible pixels on the letters and cross, as well as a faint reflection of her face and hands holding the phone, to appear on the cover.
+Gaga photographed the design on her computer screen using her cellphone "for texture," which resulted in visible pixels on the letters and cross, as well as a faint reflection of her face and hands holding the phone, to appear on the cover.
 The episode showed Gaga sitting in a meeting with her creative team Haus of Gaga, discussing the specifics of her album release.
 Scattered around Gaga were a number of photographs, which were speculated by MTV as something "Judas"-related.
 On one photo the word "Judas" was printed with a cross on it.
 Jocelyn Vena from MTV felt that the artwork could have easily appeared in director Baz Luhrmann's version of Romeo + Juliet (1996).